sorensonb/Arctic_codes/README_omi_shawn_version_notes.txt

 out_files-ltc4      = same as ltc3/new, but with row number added at end.
                       201708161504 is IDENTICAL to ltc3 version

+Looked at local versions of files, compared to raindrop 201807041812, housed in ltc3 locally
+- ltc4: IDENTICAL
+- ltc3

+201507121137, stored locally in ltc3
+- ltc3    : identical to local version in ltc3
+- ltc3_old: contains more lines than local version, pert values are different
+- ltc3_new: does not contain all rows, identical to ltc4
+- ltc4:     identical to local version in ltc3

+200804210805, not housed in ltc3 locally
+- ltc3    : NO DATA
+- ltc3_old: contains all rows, much higher values than other types
+- ltc3_new: does not contain all rows, identical to ltc4
+- ltc4:     does not contain all rows, identical to ltc3_new

+200607242155
+- ltc3    : NO DATA
+- ltc3_old: contains all rows, much higher values than other types
+- ltc3_new: does not contain all rows, identical to ltc4
+- ltc4:     does not contain all rows, identical to ltc3_new

 # = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
 #